Outputting 470 oz-in and transiting in 0.091 sec/60° the DS470BLHV standard-size

 digital servo is well suited for 150-200cc powered IMAC aircraft from

-the likes of Carden, AJ Aircraft, and Extreme Flight.
-Initially created
+the likes of Carden, AJ Aircraft, and Extreme Flight as well as rock crawlers like TRX4 and Wraith II.

 for our military and industrial UAS customers (primarily drones with